Advisory Group on increasing access to Radiotherapy Technology in low and middle income countries (AGaRT)

-AGaRT acts as a neutral facilitator to bring together radiotherapy equipment suppliers and radiotherapy users in developing countries to encourage that the radiotherapy service requirements of LMI countries are met by the technology available.
+AGaRT acts as a neutral facilitator bringing together radiotherapy equipment manufacturers and suppliers and end-users in developing countries to ensure that the radiotherapy service requirements of LMI countries are met by the technology available.

-- Assess current radiotherapy opportunities and capacities, to increase access to radiotherapy technology;
+- Assess current radiotherapy opportunities and capacities, and to increase access to radiotherapy technology.

 - Review and recommend minimum requirements to operate a radiotherapy facility safely and ensure its sustainability in LMICs.